 From executives at major corporations to entrepreneurs with the next hot fashion app or vintage boutique, these graduates of FIDM, one of the top fashion marketing schools, are out there achieving in the industry.

-Categories: Business Management, Fashion, Merch Marketing, Alumni News, Trends
+Categories: Merch Marketing, Alumni News, Internships, Careers

 Michelle Miles graduated three months ago with her Merchandise Marketing Professional Designation Degree from FIDM.
 She's now working at Stein Mart as a Merchandise Coordinator.
-Tell us a little about yourself: Prior to FIDM, I was working in Boston as a … Read More
+Tell us a little about yourself: Prior to FIDM, I was working in Boston as a Ma … Read More

 Name: Emily Rodriguez Age: 17 Hometown: Redlands, CA FIDM Major: Merchandise Marketing FIDM Campus and Start Date: Orange County, July 2016 Admissions Advisor: Shirley McDonald How did your advisor help with the process?
-Shirley so great and so … Read More
+Shirley so great and so helpful … Read More

 Frances Valentine, the new accessories brand started by Kate and Andy Spade (of Kate Spade New York fame) launches this month with shoes and handbags at Bloomingdale's and Nordstrom.
-The creative couple who met at Arizona State over 30 years ago sold the na … Read More
+The creative couple who met at Arizona State over 30 years ago sold the nam … Read More

 The Style Almanac has a post on FIDM Graduate Alejandra Palma (left) and current Merchandise Marketing Student and FIDM Social Ambassador Christina Walker (right), who are working together as Chris X Alex.
-The styling duo first began working together on FI … Read More
+The styling duo first began working together on FIDM's … Read More

 Outstanding student Bailey Pierson graduated FIDM with a degree in Merchandise Marketing in March 2015.
 She is building her career at top retailer Nordstrom in California, where she worked while attending merchandising school downtown.
 Her ultimate goal?
 To b … Read More